anaxite/tgdp-asciidoc-templates/how-to/about-how-to.md

 ## Introduction

-The how-to takes your users through a series of steps required to solve a specific problem.
+The how-to take your users through a series of steps required to solve a specific problem.
 It shows your users how to solve a real-world problem or complete a task in your application, like how to create an issue in GitHub.

 **Note:** A task is an action that your users can do with your product to accomplish a goal.
 Multiple tasks may be involved in achieving a goal.